SumoLogic/sumologic-otel-collector/docs/migration.md

 ### Local Windows Performance Monitor Log Source

-Local Windows Performance Monitor Log Source is not supported by the OpenTelemetry Collector.
+There is no migration process from Installed Collector to OpenTelemetry Collector.

 ### Windows Active Directory Source